 The more proactive PMO was thinking, ‘how can we play a role in helping to develop that philosophy’?
 The role of the PMO here was about starting to support the process of organisational readiness for Agile rather than just thinking about its role in supporting Agile programmes and projects.

-The Agile Frameworks and the PMO course we run is very much at this level.
+The Lean-Agile PMO course we run is very much at this level.
 Today, there are a lot of Agile-at-scale offerings, the most popular being SAFe, which focuses on Agile across the enterprise.

 Supporting an Agile Approach in the Organisation